top of page

-If you are new to this process, the technical aspect of this process can feel overwhelming.
-In this guide, we will cover everything you need to know about purchasing and managing your domains.
+If you're new to this, the technical side can feel overwhelming.
+This guide breaks down everything you need to know about purchasing and managing domains without the jargon.

 What Is a Domain Name?

-A domain name is the unique web address that people use to find your website (e.g., www.yourbusiness.com).
-It consists of two main parts: the name “yourbusiness” and the extension (.com, .net, .org, etc.).
-Think of it as your online storefront sign, it should be easy to remember, relevant to your business, and simple to spell.
+A domain name is the unique web address people use to find your website, like www.yourbusiness.com.
+It has two parts: the name (yourbusiness) and the extension (.com, .net, .org, etc.).
+Think of it as your online storefront sign.
+It should be easy to remember, relevant to your business, and simple to spell.

 When Should You Purchase a Domain Name?